bluehabit/finance/crypto/rektcapital.md

 The way to think about money flow in general is first in terms of USD pairs.
 And then again in their BTC pairs.
 ETH being a key component in USD pair.
 And thats how we know lite coin is laggins so far behind right now, just in terms of dollars. `But the eth / btc pairing rally hasn't even started yet!` And thats a big factor in what kick starts the alt coin pump!
 Will see exponential upsdie from ETH / BTC and then cascade into alts.

+## Summary

+* Doge it precedes or confirms alt coin seasons, why because it kick starts alt coin money flow, being tightly correlated to...
+* increases in alt coin market cap in terms of `$` value
+* but alt coin market cap lags behind ....
+* ethereum
+* but doge coin also confirms eth / btc pairing  bullish cycles all together
+* which in turn leads to further money flow into low / mid cap alt coins but this time in their `btc/alt coin` pairs!